onehashai/onehash-connect/help/search-for-messages.md

 ### Exclude filters

-All of Zulip's search filters can be negated to **exclude** messages matching the specified rule.
+All of OneHash Connect's search filters can be negated to **exclude** messages matching the specified rule.
 For example:

 - `stream:design -is:resolved -has:image`: Search messages in [unresolved